How I kicked a millennial habit

 During the 15 minute video, he explained phone addiction in a new way.
 I've only ever heard it in a condescending, middle-aged, "why won't these blasted kids get off their phones?", lecturing kind of way.
 I've known for ages I've had an addiction but have never had any motivation to end it - why would I when I get so much "pleasure" from my phone.

 He also explained how he "kicked" the habit.
 He tells how he has gone about taking away the incentive to look at your phone - passing on to the person you've gone out to dinner with or even leaving it at home.
-He also pointed out how rude and distracting it was, for the person you're talking to to be looking at their phone and not you.
+He also pointed out how rude and distracting it was, for the person you're talking with to be looking at their phone and not you.

 I tried to end this addiction once before and have already been through all the notification settings for various apps, turning off the ones that were not important.
 I also tried uninstalling apps such as Facebook, but my fingers just found the web browser and logged in.
 Now Chrome is my Facebook app and I was still looking at my phone just as much.